History of medical negligence at Jacksonville naval hospital

 “You’re seeing a sense of ‘oh no I hope that this isn’t happening again,’” Gibbons said about reactions.
 “But I also think there was a true sense of shock because many of those problems had been dealt with.”

-The Facebook page for the naval hospital posted a statement Sept.
-18 from the hospital’s commanding officer, calling the photos and videos “outrageous, unacceptable, incredibly unprofessional, and cannot be tolerated.”
+The Facebook page for the naval hospital posted a statement from the hospital’s commanding officer on Sept.
+18th,

 Navy Surgeon General Vice Adm.
 Forrest Faison directed immediate all-hands stand downs within 48 hours at all Naval Medicine commands to review policies.
 He banned all personal cell phones in patient care areas, and directed all commanding officers to personally contact mothers and expectant mothers at their facilities to reassure them and address any concerns.